pl4u/FlyingDB/README.md

 If you do not want to copy an existing database over and want to generate the database in code, you can make the following modifications:

 To generate your database by code, do it in the onCreate method of DatabaseHelper.
 Remove the methods related to copying the database over which include copyDatabase, checkDatabase, and createDatabase.
 Also, remove the call to createDatabase in the DatabaseAdapter open method.

-Using the Generated Code for iOS
+<h2>Using the Generated Code for iOS</h2>

 See and try out the example IOS project for how you might use the generated code.
-The main code that calls the generated code can be found in
+The main code that calls the generated code can be found in ViewController.m.
-ViewController.m.
 In ViewController.m, the code creates the database by calling on the DatabaseAdapter.copyOverDatabase() method which copies the database (assuming that you included the database in your project) to the App's document path.
 If you want to create the database in code, you can do so, but the database needs to be created in the App's document path for the other DatabaseAdapter query methods to work.

-Thanks for checking this out and would appreciate any feedback!
+<h2>Thanks for checking this out and would appreciate any feedback!</h2>